Structure and Functions

 Structure

-The current structure of the Directorate-General of the National Geographic Institute is contained in Article 17 of Royal Decree 308/2022 , of 7 July, amending Royal Decree 139/2020, of 28 January, which establishes the basic organisational structure of ministerial departments, and Royal Decree 645/2020, of 7 July, which develops the basic organisational structure of the Ministry of Transport, Mobility and the Urban Agenda, configuring it as a management body attached to the Under-Secretariat of the Department and comprising the following bodies with the rank of Deputy Directorate General:
+The current structure of the Directorate-General of the National Geographic Institute is contained in Article 16 of Real Decreto 253/2024, de 12 de marzo(new window will open) which develops the basic organisational structure of the Ministry of Transport and Sustainable Mobility, configuring it as a management body attached to the Under-Secretariat of the Department and integrated by the following bodies with the rank of Deputy Directorate Generales:

 Additionally, the Directorate General of the IGN (through the CNIG) depends operationally on a series of territorial units (organically dependent on the Ministry of Territorial Policy and Public Function) called Regional Services, established in the various Autonomous Regions within the Government Delegations.
 Furthermore, the Geophysics Centre of the Canary Islands adds to its own functions those of a Regional Service, and the Regional Service of Catalonia extends its scope to the Balearic Islands.